ShimantoRahman/empulse/docs/guide/metrics/user_defined_value_metric.rst

 :class:`empulse.metrics.Metric` class uses a builder design pattern to step-by-step define the metric.
 First, you need to define which type of metric you want to implement.
-In this case, we want to implement a maximum profit metric, so will pass the ``kind`` as ``"max_profit"``.
+In this case, we want to implement a maximum profit metric, so we use the :class:`empulse.metrics.MaxProfitStrategy`.

 .. code-block:: python

-    from empulse.metrics import Metric
+    from empulse.metrics import Metric, MaxProfitStrategy

-    mpc_score = Metric(kind='max profit')
+    mpc_score = Metric(MaxProfitStrategy())

 Afterwards we can start assembling all parts of the cost-benefit matrix.

 1. We can add the true positive benefit when a churner accepts the offer and stays with the company;
-2. the true possitive benefit when a churner does not accept the offer and leaves the company;
+2. the true positive benefit when a churner does not accept the offer and leaves the company;
 3. the false positive cost when a non-churner accepts the offer and stays with the company.

 .. code-block:: python